General Information

 Warning

-An undergraduate student with a semester grade point average below 2.000 and a cumulative grade point average above 2.000 is placed on academic warning.
+A traditional undergraduate student with a semester grade point average below 2.000 and a cumulative grade point average above 2.000 is placed on academic warning.
 Although academic warning indicates an academic deficiency, it is not as severe as academic probation and is not posted on the student’s permanent academic record (transcript).

 Probation

 The Anderson College of Business and Computing undergraduate student whose cumulative grade point average falls below 2.000 at the end of any given semester is placed on academic probation.
 During the next semester (fall, spring, summer) of enrollment, the University expects the student to raise their cumulative grade point average to a minimum of 2.000.
 If the cumulative grade point average remains below 2.000, the student may be academically suspended at the end of the probationary semester.
-The student must work closely with the student’s academic success coach to determine the number of semester hours to be taken during the probationary semester to maximize the possibility of earning the required cumulative 2.000 grade point average by the end of the semester.
+The student must work closely with the student’s advisor to determine the number of semester hours to be taken during the probationary semester to maximize the possibility of earning the required cumulative 2.000 grade point average by the end of the semester.
 Students are formally notified of their academic probation in a letter from the Dean’s Office.
 Academic probation is recorded on the student’s permanent academic record (transcript).

 Occasionally, a student’s Regis University cumulative grade point average is so low that the student finds it mathematically impossible to attain a 2.000 cumulative grade point average during only one semester.
-In this case, the student may enter into an agreement with an academic success coach and approval of the Associate Dean in the Anderson College of Business and Computing to earn a provisional grade point average for the semester.
+In this case, the student may enter into an agreement with an advisor and approval of the Associate Dean in the Anderson College of Business and Computing to earn a provisional grade point average for the semester.
 The agreed-upon grade point average is set within a range that is a fair and reasonable expectation for the student.
 If the agreed upon provisional semester grade point average is earned for the semester, but the student’s cumulative grade point average is still below 2.000, the student may be permitted to continue on probation rather than be suspended.

 Undergraduate students accepted on probation by the Anderson College of Business and Computing may be suspended at the completion of their first semester of course work if they have not achieved a 2.000 cumulative grade point average.

 Graduate students whose cumulative grade point average falls below 3.000 for 600-level (6000-level) course(s) at the end of any given semester are placed on academic probation.
-After one semester on probation, a student’s performance will be reviewed by their academic success coach and the Associate Dean.
+After one semester on probation, a student’s performance will be reviewed by their advisor and the Associate Dean.
 Students who are not successful in raising their grade point average to 3.000 will be considered for suspension by the Associate Dean.
 Students on probation are permitted to take only one course per term and are not permitted to have an Incomplete grade while on probation.
 In addition, graduate students who receive a grade of “C” or less in two courses are subject to academic review.
 Students are formally notified of their academic probation in a letter from the Dean’s Office.

 Graduate students accepted on probation by the Anderson College of Business and Computing may be suspended at the completion of their first semester of course work if they have not achieved a 3.000 cumulative grade point average.